 - Convenience items

 Consumerism and waste generation directly correlate, as consumerism is designed around the idea that the more we have, the more we spend.
 With this in mind, companies want to create products that consumers have to buy again and again, raising their profit margins along with waste generation statistics.
 The two are an unfortunate partnership that can only be broken by companies and consumers deciding that the environment is more important than their personal wants, desires, and comfort levels.
+All of us are guilty of buying unnecessary things at least every now and then.
+But, we often don’t stop to think about environmental consequences of buying unnecessary things.

 The stigma against secondhand technology